bird-house/birdhouse-docs/docs/source/guide_fair.rst

     :depth: 1

 Climate datasets rapidly grow in volume and complexity and creating climate products requires high bandwidth, massive storage and large compute resources.
 For some regions, low bandwidth constitutes a real obstacle to developing climate services.
 Data volume also hinders reproducibility because very few institutions have the means to archive original data sets over the long term.
 Moreover, typical climate products often aggregate multiple sources of information, yet mechanisms to systematically track and document the provenance of all these data are only emerging.
-So although there is a general consensus that climate information should follow the ``FAIR Data Principles'' :cite:`Wilkinson2016, mons2017`, that is be findable, accessible, interoperable, and reusable, a number of obstacles hinder progress.
+So although there is a general consensus that climate information should follow the **FAIR Data Principles** :cite:`Wilkinson2016, mons2017`, that is be findable, accessible, interoperable, and reusable, a number of obstacles hinder progress.
 Following guidelines might help to set up climate services information systems by enabling synergies.
 All the aspects of FAIR principles needs to be seen focusing on data as well as the data production structures.

 .. _findable: